rzhalsa/seashell/README.md

 ## Installation

-Download the repo ZIP file and extract it to your location of choice.
-To build the shell executable, navigate to the root directory (where the Makefile and LICENSE are located) and enter the following command in the terminal:
+Download the archive for the most recent release of SHrimp (currently **v0.4.0**) and extract it to your location of choice.
+To build the shell executable, navigate to the root directory (where you extracted SHrimp) and enter the following command in the terminal:

 `make`

-Once the binary is built, you can install it to your local bin directory by running:
+Once the executable binary is built, you can install it to your local bin directory by running:

 `make install`

-If you would ever like to uninstall SHrimp from your machine, you can navigate to the SHrimp root directory and enter the following command:
+If you would like to uninstall SHrimp from your machine, you can navigate to the SHrimp root directory and enter the following command:

 `make uninstall`

-Once SHrimp is installed on your machine, you can run it from anywhere in the terminal by typing:
+Once SHrimp is installed on your machine, you can run it from anywhere in the terminal by running:

 `shrimp`